Foggyssad/DroneMonitor/README.md

-# DroneMonitor – Remote ID Data Collector & Analyzer (C# .NET)
+# DroneMonitor – Remote ID Data Collector and Analyzer (C# .NET)

-This project processes BLE-based OpenDroneID / Remote ID telemetry exported from Wireshark.
+This project processes OpenDroneID / Remote ID telemetry exported from Wireshark (with the open source OpenDroneID dissector plugin) obtained by the Nordic BLE sniffer.
+A separate DJI transmitter PCB was used for testing.

-The program collects messages from a CSV file, groups them into tracks per transmitter, and computes data-quality metrics such as message gaps, static altitude, and duplicate messages.
+The program collects messages from a .csv file, groups them into tracks per MAC address, and computes metrics, such as: amount of messages, message rate, amount of duplicate messages, duration of overall transmition per the MAC address.
 It also demonstrates a wide range of C# language features required by the assignment.

 ---

-## Features
+## Features (Functional Requirements)

-### Data Collection & Processing
+### Data Collection and Processing
-- Imports and parses Wireshark-exported CSV files.
+- Imports and parses .csv files exported from the Wireshark.
 - Groups messages by BLE MAC address into **DroneTracks**.
 - Calculates per-track:
   - Total messages